openshift/osde2e/docs/Addons.md

 Your PR will instruct Prow (our CI service) to run a pod on some schedule.
 You will then specify that the job should run `osde2e` with some specific environment variables and flags that describe your test harness.

-For addon testing, `osde2e` uses four primary environment variables: `ADDON_IDS`, `ADDON_TEST_HARNESSES`, `ADDON_TEST_USER`, and `ADDON_PARAMETERS`.
+For addon testing, `osde2e` uses four primary environment variables: `ADDON_IDS`, `TEST_HARNESSES`, `TEST_USER`, and `ADDON_PARAMETERS`.

-The first two of these are comma-delimited lists when supplied by environment variables. `ADDON_IDS` informs OSDe2e which addons to install once a cluster is healthy. `ADDON_TEST_HARNESSES` is a list of addon test containers to run as pods within the test cluster.
+The first two of these are comma-delimited lists when supplied by environment variables. `ADDON_IDS` informs OSDe2e which addons to install once a cluster is healthy. `TEST_HARNESSES` is a list of addon test containers to run as pods within the test cluster.

-`ADDON_TEST_USER` will specify the in-cluster user that the test harness containers will run as.
+`TEST_USER` will specify the in-cluster user that the test harness containers will run as.
 It allows for a single wildcard (`%s`) which will automatically be evaluated as the OpenShift Project (namespace) the test harness is created under.

 `ADDON_PARAMETERS` allows you to configure parameters that will be passed to OCM for the installation of your addon.
 The format is a two-level JSON object.
 The outer object's keys are the IDs of addons, and the inner objects are key-value pairs that will be passed to the associated addon.